What is Permethrin?

 Proceed with Great Caution

-- For households with dogs and cats, either use spot-on products that do not contain permethrin to avoid accidental exposure, or keep the pets apart until the dog’s treatment has dried.
+- For households with dogs and cats, use spot-on products that do not contain permethrin to avoid accidental exposure, or keep your pets apart until the dog’s treatment has dried.
 This prevents mutual grooming or even the pets sleeping next to each other, which could result in poisoning if your cat became exposed.

 - Exposure to even small quantities of concentrated permethrin can cause severe and fatal poisoning in cats.